astroidmail/astroidmail.github.io/Astroid-setup.md

 ## What your email account is

-Some self-explanatory variables that you probably want to configure are:
+Some self-explanatory variables that you probably want to configure are (where `id` is an arbitrary identifier for your email account):

 `"accounts.id.name": "Jane Doe"`